CODESOLE/My-C-Utility/README.md

 # C utility
-Documentation and sample code can be found in  respective header file.
+Documentation can be found in  respective header file.
+Tests are in their respective .c file